zbynekdrlik/abl-touchosc/THREAD_PROGRESS.md

 - Notify system implemented and tested
 - Global refresh button (v1.2.1) working with proper logging
 - **Test track**: "band_CG #"
-- **CLARIFIED**: Connection routing is AUTOMATIC based on group names!
+- **Connection routing is AUTOMATIC based on group names!**

-## Critical Design Clarification
-The entire selective connection routing system works automatically:
-- **Group names determine connections** (band_* → connection 1, master_* → connection 2)
-- **Scripts handle ALL filtering** - no need to set connections in UI
-- **Enable all connections in OSC settings** - let the scripts do the work!
-- This was the original design goal and it's already implemented correctly
+## Latest Fix
+- **group_init.lua updated to v1.5.2**
+- Fixed: Moved all logging calls inside functions
+- Now properly logs to the logger text object
+- Uses recursive search for logger (can be in pagers)

 ## Phase 3 Progress